-Future research should focus on sectoral regional differences and in TBL implementation. particularly in underrepresented emerging economies, to provide tailored strategies and a global perspective.
+Future research should focus on sectoral differences and regional in TBL in implementation, particularly underrepresented emerging economies, to provide tailored strategies and a global perspective.
 Longitudinal studies are needed to explore the long-term impacts of TBL on financial performance, while advanced methodologies like machine learning and big data analytics can refine measurement and address inconsistencies.
-Additionally, integrating governance structures and ESG practices into TBL frameworks and understanding stakeholder perceptions can enhance the effectiveness of sustainability strategies and their alignment with corporate objectives.
+Additionally, integrating governance structures and ESG practices into TBL and frameworks understanding stakeholder perceptions can enhance the effectiveness of sustainability strategies and their alignment with corporate objectives.